AST1 Powell River

 • Be prepared to spend the day outside in variable conditions (please see gear list)

-Vehicle access to the Knucklheads trailhead in winter (Days 2 - 3 of this course) requires 4x4 with chains.
-For those without 4x4 vehicles, a rideshare program will be organized by the KWRA (Knuckleheads Winter Recreation Association) at the end of the theory day on Saturday.
+• Vehicle access to the Knuckleheads trailhead in winter (Days 2 - 3 of this course) requires 4x4 with chains.
+For those without 4x4 vehicles, carpooling may be optional but is not guaranteed.

 To help you prepare and get the most out of your course, we recommend some pre-course study.
 Avalanche Canada’s online avalanche tutorial is a great resource.